NHS-CS-Club/Project-E.Z/README.md

 - Seed Cracker (Maby) (Not confirmed yet) (Idea)
 - Direct Discord Chat In Minecraft (Maby)
 - Toggalable Switch For Each Mod (Done)

-Credit to Samuel Martineau for smippets of some of the code.